Submitting your application

 If you still have your previous BRP card, follow the instructions on your UKVI decision letter to return this card.
 We recommend that you return your BRP card by Special Delivery and keep the receipt as evidence that you have returned the card.

-You must meet the immigration requirements on the date that you make your online Tier 4 application.
+You must meet the immigration requirements on the date that you make your online Student immigration application.

 While you are not required to be in possession of all your supporting documents on the date you make your online application, you must be sure that you will be able to obtain all of the required documents before your appointment, and that those documents will demonstrate that you met the requirements on the date of your online application.
 For example, you might obtain your bank statements after the date of your online application, but the statements must show that you had held the required funds for 28 consecutive days before the date you submitted your online application.